LAST UPDATED: January 15, 2020

 Q: Do CarPlay receivers work with Android devices too?

 A: It depends on the receiver.
-Some brands are designed to work with just iOS devices, while others are compatible with both Apple and Android devices.
+Some brands are designed to work with only iOS devices, while others are compatible with both Apple and Android devices.

 Q: Are all CarPlay receivers wireless?